Goldinteractive/gold-features/README.md

 `yarn lerna:exec command` execute a command in all packages.
 To remove a package, run: `yarn lerna:exec yarn remove some-dependency`.
 This is useful in order to update the `js-base` peer-dependency across all packages. (`yarn lerna:exec yarn add @goldinteractive/js-base@latest --tilde --peer`)

+> For testing lerna there is a `demo` feature.
+Note that it must be unpublished manually after performing tests!

 ### How to create a new Gold Feature

 There is a bootstrap script in place to ease the creation of new features.